owhite/OTHER/odrive_vscode_tutorial.md

 * Examine what has happened
 * To look for bugs or find out what is happening when youre configuring the odrive

-And the way, it is absolutely astonishing that any of this is possible.
+And by the way, it is absolutely astonishing that any of this is possible.
 It is an amazing world.

 ### Running VScode